uriahsanders/Sasasame/README.md

 ## 2. United Life: A Non Profit for Connecting Humanity in Positive ways.

-1)Supports the development/accessibility of Sasame and diversity of input 2)Runs an annual global conference to promote positive work on Sasame 3)Secures donations/grants for Sasame and United Life 4)All Board Members are expected to support the above, as well as help lead the development of modules in their areas of interest
+1) Supports the development/accessibility of Sasame and diversity of input
+2) Runs an annual global conference to promote positive work on Sasame
+3) Secures donations/grants for Sasame and United Life
+4) All Board Members are expected to support the above, as well as help lead the development of modules in their areas of interest

 Monthly board meetings are held to: